wiipsp/SwipeMenuListView/README.md

-Nexus repository is closed.
+Original repository is closed.
 So just fork and move it to jitpack repository

 SwipeMenuListView
 =================